Course No: CRIM.6990-031; SIS Class Nbr: 10069; SIS Term: 2830

 Course Status: Open

 This course represents the culminating capstone experience for students in the MA in Security Studies program at UMass Lowell.
-Incorporating the tools learned in 44.590, Research Design and Methods, students are required to design a research question, gather and analyze information, and write a Masters level research paper of at least 50 pages on a topic of their choosing related to security studies.
-Students will provide drafts of their paper to their faculty supervisor periodically during the semester, and the final version will be submitter for grading on the basis of quality research and writing.
+Incorporating the tools learned in CRIM.5900, Research Design and Methods, students are required to design a research question, gather and analyze information, and write a Masters level research paper of at least 50 pages on a topic of their choosing related to security studies.
+Students will provide drafts of their paper to their faculty supervisor periodically during the semester, and the final version will be submitted for grading on the basis of quality research and writing.

 *Chat Hours provide an opportunity for the instructor and students to communicate in "real time".
 It is an informative and interactive session where course related questions, answers, and discussions take place.
 While student attendance during chat hours is not required, it is highly recommended.
 Weekly chat sessions are archived for students who are not able to participate in the live chat sessions at the scheduled times.